Marriage & Faith

 Why Good Marriages Still Go Quiet

-Couples in long-term relationships often talk more than they did when dating, yet feel less known — a counterintuitive pattern that takes years to notice.
+Couples in long-term relationships often talk more than they did when dating, yet feel less known — a counterintuitive pattern that takes years to notice, and one that better listening skills can help reverse.
 The volume of exchange increases while the depth decreases.
 You’re conveying information constantly — who picks up the kids, what’s for dinner, when does the service appointment end — while the inner life of each person quietly goes unannounced.

 Assumption plays a large role.
 After years together, spouses begin to believe they already know what the other is feeling or needing, and so they stop asking.
 The question “how are you really doing?” starts to feel redundant, even slightly odd, between two people who have shared so much.
 But the assumption of knowing is not the same as the act of knowing.
 One is a shortcut; the other is a gift.